Juan Ignacio Acosta

-Juan Ignacio Acosta Cabrera (born 8 March 1985) is Paraguayan-born Chilean footballer who plays as a attacking midfielder.
+Juan Ignacio Acosta Cabrera (born 8 March 1985) is a Paraguayan-Chilean former footballer who played as an attacking midfielder.

 Career

 As a youth player, Acosta was with Colo-Colo and Huachipato in Chile and Racing in Argentina.
-Having played the most part of his career in Argentina, he made his debut playing for Platense at the age of 16.
-He also has played for San Martín de Tucumán, Los Andes, Atlanta, Boca Unidos, Acassuso, Defensores Unidos, Dock Sud, Luján, Atlético Laguna Blanca, Germinal de Rawson, Deportivo Merlo, Sacachispas and San Martín de Burzaco.
+Having played most of his career in Argentina, he made his debut playing for Platense at the age of 16.
+He has also played for San Martín de Tucumán, Los Andes, Atlanta, Boca Unidos, Acassuso, Defensores Unidos, Dock Sud, Luján, Atlético Laguna Blanca, Germinal de Rawson, Deportivo Merlo, Sacachispas and San Martín de Burzaco.

 In the 2005–06 season, he won the Primera División B along with Platense, getting promotion to the Primera Nacional.
-In the 2007–08, he won the Primera B Nacional alon with San Martín de Tucumán, getting promotion to Primera División.
+In the 2007–08, he won the Primera B Nacional along with San Martín de Tucumán, getting promotion to Primera División.

 In addition, he had brief steps with Fernando de la Mora and Sport Colombia in his country of birth, Alianza Lima in Peru, and Lota Schwager in Chile.